Best Practices of Multilingual Mobile App Development

 Mobile app localization allows an app to support multiple languages.
 The default one for most applications is English, and as a rule apps are developed with an English UI.

 In fact, according to research by Distomo, apps experience an average 128% growth in downloads shortly after adding localization.
 So, localization allows you to promote your app successfully on different markets and make it visible in searches.

 If you’re interested in designing a multilingual application, this article is for you.
-We’ll explain how to make a multilingual mobile app for ios.
+We’ll explain how to make a multilingual mobile app for iOS.

 In general, there are two good methods of localization: